RosieTrainor/BookShelf/README.md

 I did consider simply having a single Review model with a foreign key to User, where the book and author fields are simple CharFields.
 This probably would have been sufficient for my project's MVP.
 However, I decided against this for several reasons:

--- Real-world modeling: The current database structure mimics the realtionships between these objects in the real world.
+-- Real-world modeling: The current database structure mimics the relationships between these objects in the real world.

 --Scalability: You can more easily fetch all books by an author, or reviews for a book.
 This means you could implement future features such as author bios linked to their books, pages for all reviews for a certain book, or most liked books.
 On the one custom model design, this wouldn't be possible.

 --Flexibility: You can add more fields to the book and author models such as biography to Author, or genre to Book, without having to modify the Review model.

 --Enforcing Constraints: The unique constraint where each user can only have one review for a book is more easily enforced with a foreign key to Book.

 --Avoid Redundancy: With no Author or Book model, each review would store the book and author, leading to many duplicates of the same book and author data.
-However, my project does not completely ensure there is no duplication as I decided to render the author and book fields on the add_review form as CharFields, not dropdowns (the Django defualt for foreign keys and ManytoMany fields).
-This decision was made becuase I believe it to be a poor user experience to have to scroll through a long list of books or authors to find the one you want, and then discover no one has added it yet.
+However, my project does not completely ensure there is no duplication as I decided to render the author and book fields on the add_review form as CharFields, not dropdowns (the Django default for foreign keys and ManytoMany fields).
+This decision was made because I believe it to be a poor user experience to have to scroll through a long list of books or authors to find the one you want, and then discover no one has added it yet.

 I have added some data validation and normalisation within the form and view to reduce the risk of duplicate entries for authors and books.
 These checks ensure that identical entries are not created when the same name is entered, regardless of case used or whitespace.
 However, it is not sufficient to prevent duplicate objects due to misspelling a book title or author's name.
 I would like to add more validation in future to reduce this risk, such as an autocomplete feature or stricter backend validation.
-For now, I consider it an acceptable trade off between data consistency and user experience.
+For now, I consider it an acceptable trade-off between data consistency and user experience.

 I also considered using an API to fetch book and author details.
 Although this would handle the validation for me, I decided against this as part of the purpose of this project was to further my understanding of database management and input validation within Django.